 Quick Pay – Convenient but Limiting

 “Factoring” refers to selling of a company’s accounts receivable to a 3rd-party factor in order to generate instant cash flow.
 Factoring allows the trucking company to work with a variety of brokers and dispatchers.
-Even if the factoring company requires credit checks, the pool of potential clients is larger than the broker’s and some factoring companies offer the credit check service for free.
+Even if the factoring company requires credit checks, the pool of potential clients includes thousands of brokers and customers, and some factoring companies offer the credit check service for free.